 When it comes to pleasure, my relationship with the Tantus Vibrating Pack ‘n Play No.2 is complex.
 During the first couple of sessions with this toy, I used it only for slow thrusts, and I was confused to find that it didn’t offer me much in the way of stimulation.
 I could acknowledge that I felt movement, but not much else.
 Generally straight toys still hit my G-spot, but they have to be considerably thicker in girth to do so.
 I haven’t tried the Mark O2 for several months so I’ve forgotten how that felt.
 I was worried that perhaps I’ve simply outgrown this size/shape.
 I also couldn’t discern any vibrations using the bullet vibe.

 The situation improved a lot when I tried it for the 3rd time.
 I discovered that this toy, for me, excels with fast thrusts.
 During rapid thrusts, the full head nudges my g-spot with just enough force to feel lovely.
 During my previous sessions, where I only slowly thrusted the toy, the shape of the toy simply wasn’t curved enough to hit my G-spot with any conviction.
-In other words, I won’t be make slow, sweet love to myself with this one.
+In other words, I won’t be making slow, sweet love to myself with this one.
 The faster I pump, the better this feels.
 My G-spot responds the same way during PIV sex, so this shouldn’t be all that surprising to me.